russross/codegrinder/README.md

 ident authentication.
 These instructions assume you are doing the same.
 You may need to adjust if you have a different setup.

+### Install database (TA node only)

+Install PostgreSQL version 9.4 or higher.
+Note that you only need PostgreSQL on the TA node.

+Run the database setup script.
+Warning: this will delete an existing installation, so use this with caution.

+    $GOPATH/src/github.com/russross/codegrinder/setup/setup-database.sh

+### Install Docker (daycare nodes only)

+Install and configure Docker, and add your CodeGrinder user to the docker group so it can manage containers without being root.
+Note that you only need this on daycare nodes.

+### Install CodeGrinder

-Start with a Go build environment with Go 1.5 or higher.
+Start with a Go build environment with Go 1.6 or higher.
 Make sure your GOPATH is set correctly.

 Fetch the CodeGrinder repository: